skrub-data/skrub/doc/index.rst

     <div class="flex-content">
     <span class="container-title">Automatically ingest a heterogeneous dataframe</span>

-:class:`SuperVectorizer`: a high-level transformer to easily turn a non-normalized pandas dataframe into a numpy array for machine learning.
+:class:`SuperVectorizer`: a simple transformer to easily turn a non-normalized pandas dataframe into a numpy array for machine learning.

 .. raw:: html